jimflynn/kuwa-tcup/README.md

 ## Live Demo & Project Web Site

 The project Web site is at [https://alpha.kuwa.org](https://alpha.kuwa.org).
-On that site, you can sign-up for a Kuwa ID and to get basic income payment of one "KuwaCoin" (an ERC-20 token) per day, Currently, the demo is on the "Rinkeby" Ethereum test net.
+On that site, you can sign-up for a Kuwa ID and to get basic income payment of one "KuwaCoin" (an ERC-20 token) per day.
+Currently, the demo is on the "Rinkeby" Ethereum test net.

 ## Getting Started